project-akri/akri/docs/opcua-configuration.md

 Every OPC UA server/application has a DiscoveryEndpoint that Clients can access without establishing a session.
 The address for this endpoint is defined by a DiscoveryURL.
 A Local Discovery Server (LDS) is a unique type of OPC UA server which maintains a list of OPC UA servers that have registered with it.
 The generic OPC UA Configuration takes in a list of DiscoveryURLs, whether for LDSes or a specific servers and an optional list of application names to either include or exclude.
-By default, if no DiscoveryURLs are set, Agent will attempt to reach out to the Local Discovery Server on it's host at the default address [from OPC UA Specification
+By default, if no DiscoveryURLs are set, Agent will attempt to reach out to the Local Discovery Server on its host at the default address [from OPC UA Specification
 12](https://reference.opcfoundation.org/v104/Core/docs/Part6/7.6/) of `opc.tcp://localhost:4840/` and get the list of OPC UA servers registered with it.